lruepke/HTF_lecture/Dome2025/source/lectures/L02/Exercise.rst

 Changes to the geometry
 ------------------------------------
 Check if/how the solution changes if you distort the mesh.
-For example, squeeze it a bit in the vertical direction by modifying the :code:`transformPoints -scale "(1e-6 1e-6 1e-6)"` statement.
+For example, squeeze it a bit in the vertical direction by modifying the :code:`transformPoints "scale=(1e-6 1e-6 1e-6)"` statement.
 Also check if the absolute dimensions matter!

 Numerical models should (usually) not surprise us.
 So before running the different case, ask yourself what you expect.